RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 # Getting started

-_Ensure that you are logged in to your Ansible Tower / control server as the **student** user._
+_Ensure that you are logged in to your Ansible Tower server as the **student** user._

-You are the operator at Tangible Labs Inc. and tasked with setting up servers for the company's new application that's based on wildfly-swarm.
+You are the operator at Tangible Labs Inc. and tasked with setting up servers for the company's new application that's based on WildFly Swarm.
 After attending several sessions on automation, you've decided to give Ansible a go.

 The first lab will help you verifying the Ansible installation and getting acquainted with basic Ansible concepts.

 But first, let's verify that Ansible has been installed.
-On the commandline run the following command:
+On the command-line interface run the following command:

 ```
 $ansible --version
 ```

-You should see output like the following:
+You should see output similar to this:

 ```
 $ansible --version